-Vertical hollow-shaft motors are designed for driving deep-well, turbine-type pumps and can be equipped with either self-release, bolted, or non-reverse couplings as described in the following sections.
+Vertical hollow-shaft motors are designed for driving deep-well turbinetype pumps and can be equipped with either self-release, bolted, or non-reverse couplings as described in the following sections.
 These couplings are located at the top of the motor and allow pump impeller position to be adjusted easily.
 The type of coupling is specified by the customer.
-Remove the top cover and fan casing for access to the coupling
+Remove the top cap for access to the coupling.

-Two slots are provided in the outside rim of the coupling so that a bar can be inserted to keep the assembly from turning while the adjustment of pump impeller clearance is being made.
-The motor fan must be removed for access to these holes, but fan removal is a normal step during motor installation since it is mounted on the upper half-coupling.
+Two slots are provided in the outside rim of the couplings so that a bar can be inserted to keep the assembly from turning while the adjustment is being made.
 A coupling bolt can be screwed into one of the extra tapped holes in the top endshield to provide a stop for the bar.

-To prevent breakage, coupling bolts must be tightened to torque values indicated below for bolted or non-reverse couplings.
+To prevent breakage, coupling bolts must be tightened to torque values indicated below for bolted or nonreverse couplings.

 Bolt Size Torque

+4/4

-1/4 10 lb-ft
+1/4 10 lb ft.

+3/8 20 lb. ft.

-5/16 3/8 20 lb-ft 37 lb-ft
+5/16 37 lb. ft.

+1/2 90 lb. ft.

-1/2 5/8 90 lb-ft 180 lb-ft
+5/8 180 lb. ft.

-3/4 320 lb-ft
+3/4 320 lb. ft.

-1 710 lb-ft
+1 710 lb. ft.